Franconia (wine region): Description of Franconian wine

 Most Franconian wines are dry.
-Although in German law dry wines are allowed 9 grams of residual sugar, many German wineries are still using the term Fränkisch trocken (Franconian dry) for wines with 5 grams of residual sugar or less.
-About 12,000 to 14,000 wines from Franconia pass the official testing.
+Although in German law dry wines are allowed 9 grams of residual sugar, many German wineries are still using the term Fränkisch trocken (Franconian dry) for wines with 5 grams of residual sugar or less. pass the official testing.

 As in most German wine regions, the exact vineyard site (Lage) where the wine comes from is nearly as important as the winery.
 Apart from the Steinwein, very few people outside Franconia – and nearly no one outside Germany – is familiar with the site names, mainly because the German Lagen are tiny compared to some of the well-known appellations of France, Italy, and Spain.
 Today many wineries have tried to introduce their own brands without the vineyard designation, and with cuvées a brand name rather than a single grape varietal.

 Franconian wines vary in how long they can be kept.
 The basic wines, which are called Qualitätswein or Kabinett are made to be drunk one to three years after production.
 If they are kept too long, the wines lose their typical fruitiness and freshness.
 The best wines are mainly the dry Spätlesen which are full-bodied and can mature for up to six, sometimes ten years.
 The rare sweet wines often with noble rot, and Eisweins, can sometimes mature for 50 years or more.
 Oak matured red wines should be drunk three to ten years after production if kept in a good wine cellar.

 Grape varieties

 Originally the Silvaner was the most important grape.
 In the 20th century the Müller-Thurgau, a simple grape, has been planted in large areas.
 Although the amount of Müller Thurgau has been decreasing for the last ten years, it is still the most widely cultivated grape in Franconia.

-Red grape varties cover 20% of the region's vineyard area.
+Red grape varieties cover 20% of the region's vineyard area.

-The most cultivated grape varieties, by area in 2014, were:
+The most cultivated grape varieties, by area in 2022, were: